IndianaGeorge/react-state-events/README.md

 npm install --save react-state-events
 ```

+> It's recommended to also install the [react-state-event devtool](https://chromewebstore.google.com/detail/react-state-event-devtool/abiphondclhikplkmjmnnaoaldmeocoo) Chrome extension.

 ## What is this?
 This is a collection of tools to help you lift React state.
 - StateEvents: a class to publish and subscribe to.
-- ExternalStateEvents: same as above, but can communicate without having the original instance (useful with micro-frontends).
+- ExternalStateEvents: same as above, but communicates through a name without having the original instance (useful with micro-frontends).
-- useStateEvents: a hook to publish data and update your component when data arrives.
+- useStateEvents: a React hook to publish data and update your component when data arrives.
 - Subscription: a component that will update when data arrives.

 ## How is it useful?
-- It allows you to decouple data handling from react components, in a pattern similar to MVC.
+- It allows you to decouple data handling from React components, in a pattern similar to MVC.
 - It lets you put all the data handling code in a single class, so it's easier to test and maintain.
 - It lets your React components be solely about user interface, so they're simpler to read
 - It lets you handle state in a modular way, so you may bring code to another project untouched, without having to worry about how it fits into the global state or component hierarchy.
 - It lets you control instances yourself, so you could have more than one and choose which instance gets passed to which component, without modifying the code that handles the data.
 - It does the above using very little code.
+- There is a companion extension to debug your event streams in development builds.

 ## Using the StateEvents class
 **Advantages**